1.Caviar is the oldest delicacy on the Planet

 In ancient times caviar was prescribed to reduce depression.
-Recent studies has shown that high doses of omega-3 fatty acids (caviar is rich in omega-3s) may relieve symptoms of depression and bipolar disorder.
+Recent studies have shown that high doses of omega-3 fatty acids (caviar is rich in omega-3s) may relieve depression and bipolar disorder symptoms.

-Eat caviar and your life will become happier!
+Caviar has many health benefits, enjoy caviar the nutritional value of caviar, and your life will become happier!

 9.The most expensive caviar (and food) in the World is from a 100-year-old Albino Beluga